kea-classrooms/gh-md-intro-dat22d/frannerkea.md

 * Boxing and Muay Thai
 * Learn to code
 * Bulking
-#  Programming languages and technologies I wanna work with.
+#  Programming languages and technologies I wanna work with
 1. Ai
 2. Machine learning
 3. HMTL